Fractional quantum Hall edge polaritons

 In realistic scenarios, Hall systems are finite.
 Due to the so-called bulk-boundary correspondence, in the non-interacting limit, chiral electronic edge modes appear in the gaps between the Landau levels, which carry the IQHE current~\cite{laughlin_quantized_1981,halperin_quantized_1982}.
 Crucial to this work, a similar bulk-boundary correspondence manifests for the CFs, and carries the fractionally-quantized current of the FQHE~\cite{stern2008anyons}.
 At the edge, we then expect chiral collective bosonic excitations (plasmonic modes), which fill the gaps between the effective CF Landau levels~\cite{wen_chiral_1990, wen_theory_1992}.
-As the boundary breaks the translational invariance of the system, it also nulls the argument of Kohn's theorem~\cite{kohn_cyclotron_1961, k_jain_jainendra_composite_2007, maag_coherent_2016}, leading to a mechanism by which the FQHE can couple to light.

 In this work, we derive a model for the coupling between cavity light and the FQHE.
-Our theory breaks Kohn's theorem by considering finite systems as well as by spatially varying mode profiles beyond the dipole approximation.
+Our theory breaks Kohn's theorem by considering spatially varying mode profiles beyond the dipole approximation.
 Our derivation harnesses the bulk-boundary correspondence and implies strong coupling with the system's plasmonic edge modes.
-As a result, edge polaritons appear, which can be observed experimentally.
+As a result, experimentally-observable edge polaritons appear.
 Correspondingly, the cavity introduces backscattering between the edge modes on the opposite sides of the system, which can impact the Hall conductance.
-In agreement with experiments ~\cite{appugliese_breakdown_2022}, a homogeneous cavity mode is insufficient to disturb the quantized conductance.
-Crucially, however, we find that an inhomogeneous cavity mode leads to the proliferation of unstable polariton states, and destroys the Hall plateaus.
+In agreement with experiments ~\cite{appugliese_breakdown_2022}, within our model, a homogeneous cavity mode is insufficient to disturb the quantized Hall conductance.
+Crucially, however, we find that an inhomogeneous multi mode cavity introduces numerous scattering channels and removes the topological protection.
 Our predictions offer a variety of observations that are within experimental reach.
 At the same time, our methodology can be applied to a plethora of other topological systems in mesoscopics, as well as to quantum simulators.

 We consider an optical cavity coupled to a spin polarized 2D electron gas (2DEG) in the FQHE regime [see Fig.~\ref{fig:setup}(a)]